joshrees77/Matcha-Monday-/README.md

-# 🧾 Matcha Monday Website
+# 🍵 Matcha Monday Webring

-This is the landing page for the Matcha Monday community meetup at Parami Cafe in Sydney.
+This is the repository for the Matcha Monday Webring.
+Please visit [our website](https://matchamonday.net) for more details.

-## 🌱 What is Matcha Monday?

-We meet every Monday at 8am to share ideas, projects, and matcha.
-Builders, founders, artists, and curious minds welcome.

-🧃 First matcha’s on you!